 Snowmobile trails in the HPWF are considered in the context of the larger snowmobile trail network and broad community connections.
-SThree existing snowmobile trail segments travel across HPWF lands in the followingree different locations:
+Snowmobile trail segments travel across HPWF lands in the following locations:

-A 0.8-mile section on HPWF land east of Route 9, between the Schroon River Road and Town of North Hudson land (near Frontier Town).
+- A 0.8-mile section on HPWF land east of Route 9, between the Schroon River Road and Town of North Hudson land (near Frontier Town).
 This trail is not described in the 1988 HPWF UMP, nor is it currently designated for snowmobile use.
 However, field inspections have found the condition and configuration of the trail to be appropriate for continued snowmobile use, and this UMP formally designates this as a Class II Community Connector trail.
-The trail tread will be hardened as necessary (through rock turnpiking, or other standard trail maintenance/rehabilitation practices), and the trail will be designated for multiple uses, including equestrian use.

-- The third location is a There is a 0.3-mile section of snowmobile trail on the east side of Lincoln Pond, in the Town of Elizabethtown.
+The trail tread will be hardened as necessary (through rock turnpiking, or other standard trail maintenance/rehabilitation practices), and the trail will be designated for multiple uses, including equestrian use. - There is a 0.3-mile section of snowmobile trail on the east side of Lincoln Pond, in the Town of Elizabethtown.
 This is a section of the community connector snowmobile trail facilitated by surrounding conservation easement and other private lands.
-This trail is now designated as a Class II Community Connector snowmobile trail, and is called the East Side Trail. - The Crowfoot Pond Trail was designated as a public snowmobile trail in the 1988 HPWF UMP, but when the bridge over Crowfoot Brook washed away, this trail became unusable for snowmobiles.
-Anecdotally, this trail received very little snowmobile use prior to the bridge washout, because it's a relatively short out-and-back trail that is isolated from the larger snowmobile trail network.
+This trail is now designated as a Class II Community Connector snowmobile trail and is called the East Side Trail. - The Crowfoot Pond Trail was designated as a public snowmobile trail in the 1988 HPWF UMP, but when the bridge over Crowfoot Brook washed away, this trail became unusable for snowmobiles.
+Anecdotally, this trail received very little snowmobile use prior to the bridge washout, because it's a relatively short outand-back trail that is isolated from the larger snowmobile trail network.
 When this bridge was rebuilt in 2016, it was rebuilt as a foot trail bridge.
+The Crowfoot

-The Crowfoot Pond Trail is closed to snowmobiles, but will remain open as a Class IV trail, primarily for hiking, cross-country skiing and snowshoeing. - There is a parcel of HPWF land_second location is on HPWF land for 0.3 miles on the eastern end of Paradox Lake, between Paradox Creek and Route 74.
-Snowmobiles sometimesThe trail travels through a wetland area on this parcel, and out across the length of Paradox Lake to Severance.
+- Pond Trail is closed to snowmobiles, but will remain open as a Class IV trail, primarily for hiking, cross-country skiing and snowshoeing. - There is a parcel of HPWF land on the eastern end of Paradox Lake, between Paradox Creek and Route 74.
+Snowmobiles sometimes travel through a wetland area on this parcel, and out across the length of Paradox Lake to Severance.
 Since this trail guides use through a wetland and across a large lake, it is not consistent with Department policies and guidance regarding snowmobile trails.
-Additionally, this particular trail is absent from public snowmobile trail maps, and is not funded.
+Additionally, this particular trail is absent from public snowmobile trail maps and is not funded.
 This UMP will not designate this trail segment, and its closure to snowmobile use will be enforced.